Electoral district of Badcoe

+History

 Badcoe is named after Peter John Badcoe (1934–1967) who grew up in Adelaide before joining the Australian Army in 1952.
 He served in artillery and infantry and was killed in the Vietnam War.

 Badcoe was created as a replacement for Ashford, which was abolished at the 2018 state election.
+At its creation, Badcoe was projected to be notionally held by the Labor Party with a swing of 4.2% required to lose it.

 In February 2017 the member for Ashford, Steph Key, announced that she did not intend to contest the 2018 election.